accso/java9-jigsaw-examples/jigsaw-examples/example_naming-modules/readme.md

 ### Example shows ...
 - Naming convention for modules
 - Note: No Eclipse support for this example, just clean/compile/run via scripts
+- Note: No JavaDoc generation for this example